slwulf/Ajar/README.md

 # Ajay
 ## Asynchronous JavaScript (and you!)

-This library is inteded to be a tiny wrapper around `XMLHttpRequest`.
+This library is intended to be a tiny wrapper around `XMLHttpRequest`.
 Its goal is to simplify front-end interaction with RESTful APIs by exposing a composable interface for endpoints and the various HTTP request types.

 ### Usage